Technology & Toolsintermediate19 min read

-Automation for Small Business: What to Automate First
+Small Business Automation: What to Automate First and How to Do It

 Stop doing manually what software can do for you.
 This guide identifies the highest-impact areas to automate in your small business and shows you how to get started without breaking what already works.